safinaa351/Lokatani-Timbangan-IoT-Backend/README.md

-# Flask Backend for Weight and Image Storage
+# Lokatani IoT Weight and Image Management Backend

-This project is a simple Flask backend application designed to store weight data and images in Firebase.
-The API is structured to facilitate easy interaction with the Firebase services and is intended to be deployed on Google Cloud Run.
+This project is the backend API for Lokatani's IoT-based smart scales, designed to streamline the vegetable weighing process.
+It receives weight data and images from IoT devices, stores them securely in Google Cloud services (Firebase, Firestore, and Cloud Storage), and manages weighing sessions.
+This system aims to improve efficiency and accuracy in agricultural product handling.

 ## Project Structure

 ```
 flask-backend
-├── app
+├── app/                    # Contains the core application logic
-│   ├── __init__.py
+│   ├── __init__.py       # Application factory
+│   ├── routes.py         # Main API routes for user interactions
-│   ├── main.py
+│   ├── routes_iot.py     # IoT-specific routes for device communication
-│   ├── models.py
+│   ├── validators.py     # Request validation logic
-│   ├── routes.py
+│   ├── services/         # Business logic and external service interactions
+│   │   ├── service.py    # Main services (Firebase, Cloud Storage, etc.)
-│   └── services
+│   │   └── iot_service.py # IoT device services
-│       └── service.py
+├── main.py              # Application entry point
-├── Dockerfile
+├── Dockerfile           # Container configuration
-├── cloudbuild.yaml
+├── cloudbuild.yaml      # Google Cloud Build config
-├── requirements.txt
+├── requirements.txt     # Python dependencies
-└── README.md
+└── README.md            # Documentation
 ```

 ### Description of Files

 -   **app/__init__.py**: Initializes the Flask application and sets up the application context.
-- **app/main.py**: Entry point of the application that creates and runs the Flask app.
+-   **app/main.py**: The entry point of the application.
+It creates and starts the Flask app.
-- **app/models.py**: Defines the data models for weight and image storage.
+-   **app/models.py**: Defines the data models for weight data, images, and other relevant entities.
-- **app/routes.py**: Contains the API routes and handlers for processing requests.
+-   **app/routes.py**: Contains the API routes and handlers for processing requests from users or external systems.
+-   **app/routes_iot.py**: Contains the API routes and handlers specifically for processing requests from IoT devices.
+-   **app/validators.py**: Contains the request validation logic for both user and IoT requests.
-- **app/services/service.py**: Handles interactions with Firebase, Google Cloud Storage, and Firestore for uploading images, storing weight data, and processing rompes weighing.
+-   **app/services/service.py**: Handles interactions with Firebase services (Authentication, Firestore, Cloud Storage) for uploading images, storing weight data, and managing weighing sessions.
+-   **app/services/iot_service.py**: Handles interactions from IoT devices to the backend, processing lightweight payloads (e.g., sensor readings, device status).
 -   **Dockerfile**: Instructions for building the Docker image for the application.
 -   **cloudbuild.yaml**: Configuration for Google Cloud Build to automate the build and deployment process.
 -   **requirements.txt**: Lists the Python dependencies required for the project.

 ## Setup Instructions